rdeb11/odin-recipes/README.md

 # odin-recipes

-A recipe webiste project for the course known as The Odin Project.
+A recipe website project for the course known as The Odin Project.